-H2Global is an auction-based mechanism with the objective to promote a timely and effective PtX market ramp-up on an industrial scale.
-Currently, high upfront investment costs, the inability to recover these costs and the overall inhibiting regulatory environment contribute to a market failure with actors holding on to emission intensive products and technologies.
-The corresponding lack in available and affordable climate-neutral energy sources prevents CO2 emitters from decarbonizing quickly and consistently.
-To help overcome this market failure, a dedicated intermediary, the Hydrogen Intermediary Network Company GmbH (hereafter HINT.CO), will conclude long-term purchase contracts on the supply side and short-term sales contracts on the demand side.
-Based on a mechanism in analogy to the Contracts for Difference (CfD) approach, the difference between supply prices (production and transport) and demand prices will be compensated by HINT.CO using grant funding from the German government.
-The combination of these long-term purchase agreements with HINT.CO as a government-backed off-taker provide the necessary investment security to unlock large-scale investments now, resulting in a catalytic effect for ramping up the hydrogen economy.
+H2Global is a competition-based instrument to promote a timely and effective ramp-up of the PtX market on an industrial scale.
+Currently, there is a market failure not only in terms of lack of investment in corresponding production capacity, but also in terms of the availability of climate-neutral energy sources, which prevents the large and economically important CO2 emitters in the EU and globally from decarbonizing quickly and consistently.
+To overcome this market failure, an intermediary, the Hydrogen Intermediary Company GmbH (hereafter HINT.CO), will conclude long-term purchase contracts on the supply side and short-term sales contracts on the demand side.
+Based on a mechanism in analogy to the Contractsfor Difference (CfD) approach, the difference between supply prices (productionand transport) and demand prices will be compensated by grants from a public or philanthropic funding body.

 For both, the purchase of the products by HINT.CO and the sales side, the price is determined via competition-based bidding procedures as part of a tailored funding window (see below).
 In line with sustainability criteria, the bids with the lowest supply price and the highest demand price are awarded the purchase and sales contract, respectively, in order to minimize the price difference that is to be compensated.
 Thanks to short-term sales contracts, H2Global can benefit from expected increasing market prices for conventional products reducing the gap that has to be compensated in the future.
 Accordingly, the funds required to compensate the price difference will potentially decrease over the course of the funding period, making it a highly effective and cost efficient mechanism compared to common subsidy schemes.